EbrahimAminiSharifi/ubuntuService/README.md

 ## Description

-This service allows you to run a PHP script that makes a cURL request to a specific address at a scheduled interval.
+This service allows you to run a script that makes a cURL request to a specific address at a scheduled interval.
 The service ensures that only one instance of the script is running at a time and prevents starting a new instance if the script is already running.

 ## Prerequisites

 - **Operating System**: Ubuntu (or any Linux-based system)
-- **PHP**: Make sure you have PHP installed on your server to execute the PHP script.

 ## Getting Started